UniMath/agda-unimath/src/graph-theory/raising-universe-levels-directed-graphs.lagda.md

 ## Idea

-We raise the universe levels of directed graphs
+We raise the universe levels of directed graphs by raising the universe levels of the vertices and the edges.

+## Definition

 ```agda
 module _